Grants, Awards & PhD's

 - The applicant must be presenting work at the Congress

-- Applications may be submitted by post by submitting the 'IASP World Congress Bursary Application Form' available to download when the round is open.
+- Applications may be submitted by post by submitting the 'IASP World Congress Bursary Application Form' available to download here.

-- The Application Form must be counter-signed by the Head of Department or sponsor
+- The Application Form must be counter-signed by the Head of Department or supervisor

 - The applicant must provide a copy of the abstract they intend to present and confirmation of receipt of abstract